 You can use your loft for more than just storage.
-An attic conversion is a great way to make the space more functional and increase your home’s resale value.
+Loft conversions are a great way to make the space more functional and increase your home’s resale value.
 Plus, lofts can be a great place to escape to give your home that extra “wow” factor.

 Why You Should Convert Your Loft

 Here are some of the top reasons to convert your loft and make it a fun, inviting space.

 1. Increased Living Space

 At some point, you may begin to outgrow your home.
 The birth of a new child or having teenagers means you will need more space.
 Instead of moving, loft conversions can be a good option.
 An extra room increases your overall living space.